sara-nl/griddocs/source/Pages/Troubleshooting.rst

 Occasionally, transfers are stuck when 0 bytes have been transferred.
 There are some common causes for stalled transfers.

 * A firewall blocks the ports for the data channel.
-If you use ``srmcp``, specify ``--server_mode=passive``.
-If that doesn't help, check whether your firewall allows outgoing traffic to ports 20000 to 25000 (GridFTP data channel range).
+Check whether your firewall allows outgoing traffic to ports 20000 to 25000 (GridFTP data channel range) or other relevant ports for the protocol you use.

 * You've reached the maximum number of transfers for the storage pools that have been allocated to you.
 All transfers beyond the maximum will be queued, until previous transfers finish to make 'transfer slots' available, or until they time out.
 Besides the failing transfers, there is another downside: some of your jobs might be wasting CPU time while they wait for input files.
 This is not efficient.
 It's better to reduce the number of concurrent transfers so that you don't reach the maximum, or ask us whether the maximum can be increased.